There are two ways to win Festival awards for you and your class!

 These awards are based on how many stars you receive over the Festival.

 We’ll award stars based on the quality of your contributions.
 High-quality contributions will show the knowledge and skills for having great discussions.
+Find out more about the knowledge and skills.

 Winning the weekly competition